haddocking/haddocking.github.io/publications/index.md

 _Structure_.
 In press (2015).

 * R. Zhang, T. Eckert, T. Lütteke, S. Hanstein, A. Scheidig, **A.M.J.J.
 Bonvin**, N.E.
 Nifantiev, T. Kožár, R. Schauer, M. Abdulaziz Enani and H.C.
 Siebert.
-Structure-function relationship of antimicrobial peptides and proteins in respect to contact-molecules on pathogen surfaces _Current Topics in Medicinal Chemistry_.
+Structure-function relationship of antimicrobial peptides and proteins in respect to contact-molecules on pathogen surfaces.
+_Current Topics in Medicinal Chemistry_.
 In press (2015).

 * G. van der Schot and **A.M.J.J.
 Bonvin**.